Here, we take an in-depth look at the latest monitoring information for Croatia.

 - There is no system in place at the government level to gather information on children and the digital environment.

-- There is little or no funding available for research on children and the digital environment.
+- There is no funding available for research on children and the digital environment.

 - There is no systematic monitoring or evaluation of policies on children and the digital environment.